Will teachers use the computers for every class and every day?

 Students at AAS-Sofia can share files digitally using approved file sharing services such as Google Apps.
 File sharing services that are generally used for software piracy (P2P) will not be accessible at school.
 Although students will be bringing their own devices to school, AAS’s filtering software will still be working across all platforms when students are on campus.

 The school has a secure firewall that takes care of internet filtering on the school campus.
-For home we recommend using K9 Web Protection which is a free content filtering software that can be installed on the laptops (chromebooks not included).
+For home we recommend using content filtering software that can be installed on the laptops.
 Please keep in mind that web filtering software is good but cannot be relied on 100% and it can also block too much.
 It is especially recommended when young children access computers.
 There may be times when the filters block appropriate sites that are used in class.
 If this happens we may ask that the filtering software be disabled during the school day hours.

 Teachers at AAS-Sofia frequently remind students of appropriate use (referring to the Responsible Use Policy) as they prepare them for internet use in a world without filters.